-Learn more about Mindfulness at Work from two renowned guest speakers: Mariann Johnson, senior trainer at the Institute for Mindful Leadership, will lead participants through a meditation exercise and facilitate discussion on the role and impact of mindfulness as a leadership practice.
+Learn more about Mindfulness at Work from guest speakers: Mariann Johnson, senior trainer at the Institute for Mindful Leadership, will lead participants through a meditation exercise and facilitate discussion on the role and impact of mindfulness as a leadership practice.
 Matthew Sanford, founder of Mind Body Solutions, will facilitate a different form of mindfulness practice and follow up with a discussion on improving wellness and health through greater mind-body awareness at work.

 Peter Senge, Edgar Schein, and Daniel Goleman are just a few of the key figures in our field who have recently infused core principles of mindfulness practice with their approach to organizational learning.
 These principles include: being in the present moment, suspending judgment, approaching problems with a beginner’s mind, and intentionally shifting attention to and beyond oneself.
 Senge and his colleagues at MIT have developed a practice for strategic innovation called Presencing, which involves being in the moment and suspending judgment in order to clearly see the future as it emerges (Senge et al., 2004).
 Schein (2013) introduces a similar process known as Humble Inquiry, akin to the Buddhist attitude of beginner’s mind, in which leaders learn to open their minds as non-experts in order to expand their creative reach.